api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 ## Placing a bid

 After a profitable OEV opportunity is identified, the searcher needs to place a bid in the auction.
-There are multiple ways to
+There are two ways to
-[place a bid](/oev-searchers/in-depth/oev-network/#placing-a-bid), but the recommended way is to call `placeBidWithExpiration`.
+[place a bid](/oev-searchers/in-depth/oev-network/#placing-a-bid), but the idiomatic way is to call `placeBidWithExpiration`.

 It accepts the following parameters: